CodyNicholson/Self-Driving_Car_Nanodegree_Notes/6_Intro_To_TensorFlow/9_Cross_Entropy.md

 ####D(S,L) = -(Summation i(L_i * log(S_i)))

-Where S is the outputed vector of probabilities from the Softmax equation, and L is the vector of hot-encoded labels.
+Where S is the outputted vector of probabilities from the Softmax equation, and L is the vector of hot-encoded labels.

 ***